-The sneaker is designed to run true to its size.
-Though the ankle shank is padded, its allows a comfortable entry while administering support.
-The high top sneaker also includes a lace-up enclosure that secures the fit on the foot.
+The Vans SK8-Hi MTE is available in men’s and women’s sizing.
+It has a lace-up closure system for a secure fit.
+Although the ankle shank is padded, it still allows a comfortable entry while administering support.
 The lining may include fleece, flannel, or textile depending on the design.

 It is to keep track of the sneaker's colorway as it was reestablished in numerous designs.
 The more recent ones like the Glazed Ginger or the Knit Geo/ Tan exhibit easy-to-dress earth tones that are versatile to sport from the office to the outdoors.
 The high-top construction of the SK8-Hi MTE is perfect for winter clothes like pants or thick leggings.

-The dark-tinted colorways of the sneaker would even be appropriate for semi-formal attires.
-The sneaker-boot appearance of the shoe enables it to be worn during recreational activities in a stylish manner, as compared to bulky boots.
-The uppers of the SK8-Hi MTE also has varying materials from suede to leather and canvas, depending on the colorway.
+The dark-tinted colorways of the sneaker would even be appropriate for semi-formal attire.
+The sneaker-boot appearance of the shoe enables it to be worn during recreational activities in a stylish manner, as compared to bulky cleats.
+The upper of the SK8-Hi MTE also has varying materials from suede to leather and canvas, depending on the colorway.

 The Vans SK8-Hi MTE is an extreme weather update of the classic Sk8-Hi.
 A heat retention layer is placed in between the sole and the footbed to keep the feet dry and warm.
 It is partnered by a lug outsole which is also vulcanized for traction and supreme tread.
 Stitches can be asymmetric at times on both the left and right sneakers.